ericluoliu/violin-mobile-app/README.md

 ## Installation

-The violin-mobile-app can be installed in the Google PlayStore under the name "Violin Scale App".
+The violin-mobile-app can be installed in the Google PlayStore under the name "Violin Scale Test".

 ## Contributing
 Any problems with the app should be first addressed with an issue.